Venezuela sends 11,000 troops to retake prison

 Venezuela has sent 11,000 troops to regain control of one of its biggest prisons that had been overrun by a powerful criminal gang.

-The Tocoron prison, in the north of the country, was under the control of the Tren de Aragua mega-gang for years.
+The Tocorón prison, in the north of the country, was under the control of the Tren de Aragua mega-gang for years.

 Members were able to roam freely around the prison, which had hotel-like facilities including a pool, nightclub and a mini zoo, local media reported.